venuc13/Practical-HW1/README.md

 ### Step 1.1 - Create Two Algorand Accounts

 **Task:** Create two Algorand accounts and report the two addresses in [form.md](form.md).
 The accounts will be called account A and B from now on.
+Also, save the 25-mnemonic words of each account somewhere.
+You will need them later.

 The Python SDK allows you easily to create wallets/accounts by running the following code:
 ```py